ststefa/terrasplunk/README.md

 - `main.tf` contains the infrastructure objects
 - `output.tf` contains the output parameters which can be referenced by other objects

 Changes between tenants and stages are factored out into the `variables` module as much as possible.
-It encapsulates e.g. changes in IP adresses or tenant names.
+It encapsulates e.g. changes in IP addresses or tenant names.
 By doing so it becomes somewhat safer to compose code in the stages.
 For further details see `modules/README.md`

 # Usage